-Probably the most asked question in my chicken group on Facebook, especially in the spring and early summer is, how do I know if my chick is a hen or a rooster?
+Probably the most asked question in my chicken group on Facebook, especially in the spring and early summer, is: how do I know if my chick is a hen or a rooster?
 It’s a complicated question with no clear-cut answers.
 Let’s get into it…

 How Do I Know If My Chick Is A Hen Or A Rooster?

-With chick season upon us, many new, and not so new, chicken lovers are bringing home or hatching out new fluffy bundles of joy.
+With chick season upon us, many new and not-so-new chicken lovers are bringing home or hatching out new fluffy bundles of joy.

 One of the most anticipated parts of raising baby chicks is finding out what gender your chicken is.
 For some, it’s a matter of not being able to have roosters in their community, therefore determining the sex early will aid in the rehoming process should there be boys.